jeansalama/elk-k8s-examples/README.md

-# ELK deployment examples on K8s
+# `ELK` deployment examples on K8s

-A repo with different examples of Logstash architectures to ship data to Elasticsearch.
+A repo with different examples of `Logstash` architectures to ship data to `Elasticsearch`.
-These examples are deployed with Helm on K8s
+These examples are deployed with `Helm` on `K8s`

 See [`logstash/`](logstash/) for more details.

+## Disclaimer

+This repo is not for production.
+I use some `Helm` charts to test different deployment architectures with `Logstash` on `minikube`.

 ## References